bradleythornton/minimal-mistakes/_posts/2020-11-23-colab_hashcrack.md

 At least with the free version there’s no way to select a specific GPU and between two separate sessions of running this I received the P100 and the K80.

-Here is the K80 doing in a brute force attack against a list of 606 NTLM hashes.
+Here is the K80 doing a brute force attack against a list of 606 NTLM hashes.

 ![K80 Benchmark](/assets/images/k80_benchmark.JPG)